andrew-jacobs/em-65c816-esp32/README.md

 As the emulator has three 64K RAM banks (banks 1, 2 and 3) it may be better to use the monitor to upload S28 files into these for testing until code is stable enough to be moved to ROM.

 ## Observations
 I'm a little disappointed with execution speed of the ESP32, especially considering that it has two cores.
 The best emulated CPU rate I have achieved is a little over 12MHz.
-The code in the repository achieves around 7.5MHz.
+The code in the repository achieves around 6MHz, faster if you do less I/O and more computation.
 As soon you use Arduino functions to access the UART performance suffers.
 I've tried assigning tasks on core 0 but this almost always leads to the code becoming unresponsive.
 I guess I have a lot more to learn about the ESP32.

 ## To Do:
 These are all the bits and pieces I have yet to get around to: